-Another popular type of noodle is Udon.
-Udon noodles are thick white noodles made from 3 basic ingredients: wheat flour, salt, and water.
-They are served in a wide variety of ways, in broth or soup, hot or cold, and with countless toppings like egg, Tempura, green onions, or Nori (seaweed).
+Another popular type of noodle is udon.
+Udon noodles are thick white noodles made from three basic ingredients: wheat flour, salt, and water.
+They are served in a wide variety of ways, in broth or soup, hot or cold, and with countless toppings like egg, tempura, green onions, or nori (seaweed).

 Article Contents